-Under the terms of the A Plus Distribution Agreement, the Company was obligated to pay A Plus an advance of \$3,000,000 by March 31, 2017 (the "A Plus Advance") which was recorded as prepaid distribution fees in the consolidated balance sheet.
+Under the terms of the A Plus Distribution Agreement, the Company paid A Plus an advance of \$3,000,000 (the "A Plus Advance") which was recorded as prepaid distribution fees in the consolidated balance sheet.

 The Company is entitled to retain a net distribution fee of 30% (40% while any portion of the A Plus Advance remains outstanding) of gross revenue generated by the distribution of A Plus video content and 5% (15% while any portion of the A Plus Advance remains outstanding) of gross revenue generated by the distribution of A Plus editorial content.
 The Company recoups the A Plus Advance by retaining the portion of gross revenue otherwise payable by the Company to A Plus under the A Plus Distribution Agreement and applying same to the recoupment of the A Plus Advance.